-The tagset used by the pt lexical disambiguator consists of 122 coarse tags (83 single-word and 39 multi-word tags for contractions, etc.) grouping the 2230 fine tags (365 single-word and 1845 multi-word tags) generated by the morphological analyser.
-The number of different lexical probabilities in the HMM is drastically reduced by grouping words in ambiguity classes (Cutting et al., 1992) receiving the same set of part-of-speech tags: 303 ambiguity classes result.
-In addition, a few words such as um (indefinite article or pronoun) or ter (to have, auxiliary verb or lexical verb) are assigned special hidden states.
-The current disambiguator has been trained as follows: initial parameters are obtained in a supervised manner from a 20,000word hand-tagged text and the resulting tagger is retrained (using Baum-Welch reestimation as in Cutting et al., 1992) in an unsupervised manner over a 7,800,000-word text.
-Using an independent 6,600-word hand-tagged text, the observed coarse-tag error rate is 4.89%, with about half of the errors (2.14%) coming from words unknown to the morphological analyser.
+The tagset used by the pt lexical disambiguator consists of 120 coarse tags (81 single-word and 39 multi-word tags for contractions, etc.) grouping the 2230 fine tags (365 single-word and 1845 multi-word tags) generated by the morphological analyser.
+The number of different lexical probabilities in the HMM is drastically reduced by grouping words in ambiguity classes (Cutting et al., 1992) receiving the same set of part-of-speech tags: 310 ambiguity classes result.
+In addition, a few words such as a (article or preposition) or ter (to have, auxiliary verb or lexical verb) are assigned special hidden states.

+The current disambiguator has been trained as follows: initial parameters are obtained in a supervised manner from a 20,000-word hand-tagged text and the resulting tagger is retrained (using Baum-Welch reestimation as in Cutting et al., 1992) in an unsupervised manner over a 7,800,000-word text.
+Using an independent 6,600-word hand-tagged text, the observed coarse-tag error rate is 4.20%, with about half of the errors (1.76%) coming from words unknown to the morphological analyser.
+We are currently studying the addition of a morphological guesser to reduce the errors resulting from such unknown words.